telaminai/hellomongoose/README.md

 ## Sample code

-The sample below shows three pieces of configuration and how the server uses them:
+The sample below shows four pieces of configuration and how the server uses them:

 - Handler (business logic): an ObjectEventHandlerNode that receives events on the processor thread and prints them.
 - Feed (input source): an InMemoryEventSource<String> that we programmatically offer events to; with broadcast=true it delivers published events to all processors without explicit subscriptions.
+- ThreadConfig (processor agent): defines the processor agent (thread) characteristics such as the agent name and the handler idleStrategy.
 - App (server config): a MongooseServerConfig that wires the handler into a named processor agent and registers the feed as a named event-source worker with its own agent and idle strategy.
 The bootServer(app, ...) call reads this config, starts the agents, connects the feed to the processor, and returns a running server instance.